roomorama/RMMapper/README.md

 + (id) populateObject:(id)obj fromDictionary:(NSDictionary*)dict exclude:(NSArray*)excludeArray;
 ```

-There is a use case that you need to build a dictionary from object, so that you can build NSDictionary params for AFNetworking:
+There is a use case that you need to build NSDictionary params for AFNetworking:

 ```
 + (NSDictionary*) dictionaryForObject:(id)obj;